f5devcentral/access-labs/class1/module1/lab01.rst

 ----------

 The intention of this lab will be to show how to enable Access Policy Manager (APM) through resource provisioning.
 Next we will explore all the components within the **Access** left menu.
-This is not a deep dive on the components but an overview of the components/features of APM.
+This is not a deep dive on the components but an overview of the components, features and concepts of APM.

 Lab Requirements
 ----------------

--  A pre existing virtual server at 10.1.10.101 or https://server1.acme.com
+-  A pre existing virtual server at IP and DNS Name

 Task 1: Resource Provisioning
 ---------------------------------------